harvardinformatics/intro-r/R-workshop-Part2.md

 ---
-title: "Introduction to R Part 2: Data manipulation with tidyverse"
+title: "[Workshop] Introduction to R Part 2: Data manipulation with tidyverse"
+description: "An introduction to 'tidy' data and how to manipulate data with the tidyverse family of R packages."
 date: "October 20, 2023"
 authors:
   - Adam Freedman